-Join authors Heather Tucker and Carolyn Huizinga Mills in conversation with Lucy Black as they discuss their new novels, and celebrate Lucy Maud Montgomery and the lasting influence her stories have had on their writing and lives!
+Attendees joined authors Heather Tucker and Carolyn Huizinga Mills in conversation with Lucy Black as they discussed their new novels, and celebrated Lucy Maud Montgomery and the lasting influence her stories have had on their writing and lives!

 Heather Tucker has gathered stories throughout a long and varied career in the health sciences — from nursing internationally, to her experience as a teacher, a public health and psychiatric nurse and bereavement counsellor.
 She has won many prose and short-story writing competitions, and her stories have appeared in anthologies and literary journals.

 Her debut novel, The Clay Girl, is a beautiful tour de force that traces the story of a child, sculpted by kindness, cruelty and the extraordinary power of imagination, and her families — the one she’s born into and the one she creates.
 It was the American Booksellers Association debut pick, a finalist for the Atlantic Book and the Kobo Emerging Author Award and was voted by readers into the top ten on the Canada 150 best books list.
 Cracked Pots is the sequel.